How to Create Viral Quote Cards in 2026 (Tips & Tools)

 2. Respect native aspect ratios

 A beautiful design cropped awkwardly by an algorithm is a failed design.
 Design for the specific feed you are targeting.
-Default to 1:1 (1080x1080) for maximum versatility across LinkedIn and Instagram, or 4:5 for maximum vertical screen real estate on mobile.
+Default to 1:1 (1080x1080) or 4:5 for LinkedIn and Instagram grids, and always use 9:16 (1080x1920) if you are turning quotes into vertical videos for Reels, Shorts, or TikTok.
 Never scale a small image up.

 3. One font.
 Heavy weight.